 If this recipe for homemade trail mix lasts that long, you can store it in an airtight container for about a month.
 Nuts will tend to go rancid after a month.

-There are all kinds of ways to add protein to your diet without eating a lot of meat.
+There are all kinds of ways to add protein to your diet besides eating a lot of meat.
 Making tasty snacks and meals from beans and nuts are frugal ways to increase protein and stretch the budget.

 - Sweet & Salty Energy Bites